- Parents Home

 Call your doctor right away if these or any other problems happen.

-Your child will have regular checkups so doctors can watch for problems.
+Your child will have regular checkups and lab tests so doctors can watch for problems.
 At first, these visits might happen weekly.
 You'll go less often over time.
-Eventually, checkups might be needed only once or twice a year.
+Eventually, your child will be checked and get lab tests every 2–3 months.

 Having a serious condition can be hard for kids.
-Surgery and immunosuppressant therapy can add to the stress.
+Surgery and immunosuppressant medicine can add to the stress.
 Talk to your child about these changes and how you will work them into your routine.
 Make sure to find time to do fun things together with family and friends.
+A transplant mental health professional is available and can help your child and family cope with the stresses of the transplant.

 - Be there when your child wants to talk.